-- Satellite and rain gauge data, indicated slightly below normal rainfall over the Marianas while across most of Micronesia rainfall has been near to slightly above normal, with drier conditions along and south of the equator. - Active ITCZ pattern continues to bring rain to RMI and eastern and central Micronesia (Kosrae to Chuuk states).
-The monsoon trough is starting to extend from southeast Asia to Palau and Yap. - Near to wetter than normal conditions during the last 30 days have generally been around 4-7N reflecting a months-long trend of showers slowly edging northward through the FSM and the RMI.
+- Satellite and rain gauge data, indicated slightly below normal rainfall over the Marianas while across most of Micronesia rainfall has been near to slightly above normal, with drier conditions along and south of the equator. - Active TUTT and ITCZ pattern continues to bring rain to RMI and eastern and central FSM (Kosrae State to Chuuk State).
+The monsoon trough is starting to extend from southeast Asia and towards Palau and Yap. - Near to wetter than normal conditions during the last 30 days have generally been around 4-7N.